oasis-tcs/openc2-jadn/jadn-v1.1.md

     An instance of a logical type used for transmission or storage, consisting of a sequence of octets (bytes) or characters in an external data format.
 Or equivalently, the same sequence as specified by a data model.

+* **Equivalence**:
+    Two logical values are equal if and only if they have the same logical type and the same value.
+    Two data values are equivalent if and only if they map to the same logical value.

 * **Data Format**:
     A data format, defined by serialization rules, specifies the media type (XML, JSON, Protobuf, ...),